 Welcome to Day 2 of “30 Days to Learn Photoshop”.
 Today we’ll talk about the interface of Photoshop.

 Yesterday we talked about Photoshop and Adobe.
 That was a pretty much easy tutorial, wasn’t it?
 Today we’ll go a bit deeper into photoshop.
-We’ll discuss the interface of photoshop, and believe me, if you understand the interface, your half job is done.
+We’ll discuss the interface of Photoshop, and believe me, if you understand the interface, your half job is done.

-Photoshop shows insane amount of options or tools on its opening screen.
+Photoshop shows an insane amount of options or tools on its opening screen.
 This is what freaks most people out.
 But the reality is that the tools and options are highly organized, and they’ll become your companion as soon as you understand them.

 Below is a typical layout of Photoshop.